mjtorn/jolla-morse/README.md

 Just dump your live db using GlogArchive, transfer the file to your Documents and open it with Morse.

+This software comes with no warranty.
+Take a backup, eg. by taking a tarball of /home/nemo/.local/share/commhistory/ or however you want it.

+You may want to run the app in airplane mode so no incoming sms will screw you up, especially if you have to restore the backup later for some reason.

+I tested importing the csv twice and the duplicates were recognized properly, but no guarantees, warrantees, or anythings.

 FAQ
 ---

-Why does Morse insert more messages than were seen?
+_Why does Morse insert more messages than were seen?_

 The short answer is that the commhistory db duplicates data based on multiple recipients.
 See Notes below for more info.

-Do you take pull requests?
+_Do you take pull requests?_

 Absolutely!
 I know there's a lot of stuff that could and should look better, so that's definitely welcome.
 Also if you want to have support for other dumps that n900/Glog,